*Originally published November 2021, updated September 2023.

-The reach of Birmingham’s food scene is far and wide, spanning from Southern meat-and-threes to James Beard-nominated cuisine to a growing roster of delicious food trucks.
-But lately, we’ve been honing in on the mouthwatering combinations that Birmingham restaurants are serving up between two slices of bread!
-We know we’ve barely scratched the surface of delicious local sandwich offerings, but seriously, get a load of these insanely good-lookin’ sammies!
+The reach of Birmingham’s food scene is wide, spanning from Southern meat-and-threes to James Beard-nominated cuisine to a growing roster of food trucks.
+But today, we’re highlighting the mouthwatering combinations that Birmingham restaurants are serving up between two slices of bread.
+Add these 14 epic sandwich orders to your must-try list!

-New York Butcher Shoppe has locations in Cahaba Heights and Greystone, offering up prime cuts of meat, a variety of wines, and prepared foods.
+New York Butcher Shoppe has locations in Cahaba Heights and Greystone, offering up prime cuts of meat, various wines, and prepared foods.
 But today, we pay homage to their sandwich menu.
 As you might imagine, their sandwich lineup is a carnivore’s dream.
-Pictured below is The Brooklyn, stacked with layers of prosciutto, capacolla, Genoa salami, provolone cheese, and a choice of toppings.
+Pictured below is The Brooklyn, stacked with layers of prosciutto, capicola, Genoa salami, provolone cheese, and a choice of toppings.

-At Brick & Tin in Mountain Brook, you can find this monster of a turkey club layered up with bacon, melted white cheddar cheese, mayo, crisp lettuce, and plenty of thinly sliced smoked turkey — all between two toasted slices of honey wheat bread, baked in-house.
-Served up with a cup of soup, it doesn’t get much better than that.
+At both Brick & Tin locations — downtown and Mountain Brook — you can find this monster of a brisket sandwich layered with caramelized onions, white barbecue sauce, and, of course, plenty of braised beef brisket, all between two toasted slices pain de mie flatbread.
+Served with a cup of their seasonal soup selections, it doesn’t get much better.

 This handsome hoagie, served up at Mr. P’s Deli, features Pilleteri’s homemade Italian sausage, thinly sliced and layered generously, then topped with mozzarella cheese and Pilleteri’s BBQ sauce, all presented on a white hoagie bun.
 If you find that you’re a fan of Pilleteri’s Italian sausage, you can order it by the pound.
 You can even order Italian sausage-stuffed pork chops!